UEFA Euro 1988: Qualified teams

 Seven countries had to qualify for the final stage.
 West Germany qualified automatically as hosts of the event.
 The Republic of Ireland qualified for the first time for any major tournament.
-The holders, France, failed to qualify.
-As of 2020, this is the last time that France failed to qualify for the European Championship finals.
+The holders, France, failed to qualify despite finishing third in the 1986 World Cup.
+As of 2024, this is the last time that France failed to qualify for the European Championship finals, and since the conversion to a group stage in the finals tournament, this remains the only time the previous tournament winners failed to qualify for the next competition.
 Other notable absentees were Belgium (the 1980 runners-up and 1986 FIFA World Cup semi-finalists) and Portugal (semi-finalists of Euro 1984).
 The following eight teams qualified for the final tournament:

 Venues

 Squads

 Each national team had to submit a squad of 20 players.